MINGYISU/DarkKnight/README.md

-# ChamberCrawler3000 (CC3K)
+# Dark Knight: A C++ Command-Line Adventure

-ChamberCrawler3000 (CC3K) is a text-based dungeon crawler Rogue game implemented in C++.
+Dark Knight is a text-based dungeon crawler Rogue game implemented in C++.
 This project showcases a variety of Object-Oriented Programming (OOP) principles and design patterns to create an engaging and extensible game environment.

 ## Getting Started